Nigeria

 ANALYSIS:

-Violence between herders and farmers has increased over the past decade as population growth has led to an expansion of the area dedicated to farming, leaving less land available for open grazing by cattle.
-Growing desertification has also exacerbated tensions between communities as the loss of grazing land in the north has driven many ethnic Fulani herdsmen southward into areas farmed by settled communities that are predominantly Christian.
-While armed bandit groups are driven largely by criminal motives, many bandits are ethnic Fulani and prey on settled farming communities, exacerbating existing ethnic tensions.
+Violence between herders and farmers has increased over the past decade as population growth has led to an expansion of the area dedicated to farming, leaving less land available for open grazing by nomads’ cattle.
+In Nigeria’s Middle Belt states, the majority Muslim north meets the predominantly Christian south.
+Competition over land use is particularly intractable in this area as the fault lines between farmers and herders often overlap with ethnic and religious divisions.
+Climate change and increasing desertification in the north has also exacerbated tensions as the loss of grazing land has driven many ethnic Fulani herdsmen southward into areas farmed by settled communities that are predominantly Christian.
+While armed bandit groups are motivated largely by criminal motives, many bandits are ethnic Fulani and prey on settled farming communities, exacerbating existing ethnic tensions.
+The Boko Haram insurgency in the northeast has compounded these challenges by driving herders into the Middle Belt.

 RISK ASSESSMENT: